Greenland is what happens when the most sheltered people imaginable write a disaster film.

 Gerard Butler plays a wealthy architect whose marriage is on the fritz.
 His wife, played by Morena Baccarin, is estranged from him, and their precocious child is in the middle with his comically convenient diabetes.
 They have names, which are repeated often in the film, but I kept referring to them in my notes as Karen and Kevin, so that’s who they’ll be.

 Karen and Kevin live an extremely comfortable life.
-They have a massive house in a rich cul-de-sac, two kitted out cars, and technology for days.
-Their neighbors look like they’ve leaped from the pages of catalogs that only get distributed to certain postcodes.
-If it weren’t for pesky marital troubles, everything would be perfect.
+They have a massive house in a rich cul-de-sac, two kitted-out cars, and technology for days.
+Their neighbors’ are models from pages of catalogs that only get distributed to certain postcodes.
+If it weren’t for those pesky marital troubles, everything would be perfect.

-Except for the giant comet passing by the earth, which will wipe out all life on the planet in 48 hours.
+Except for that giant comet passing by the earth, which will wipe out all life on the planet in 48 hours.

-Against all odds, a message arrives selecting Karen and Kevin for evacuation, requiring them to head for the nearest airport for transportation to Greenland.
-The only location suitable for underground silos to shelter human life.
-Because America, Hawaii, or any of the bases around the world don’t have those.
+Against all odds, Karen and Kevin are chosen for evacuation.
+Which means heading to the nearest airport for transportation to Greenland.
+Apparently, it’s the only location suitable for underground silos to shelter human life.
+Because America, Hawaii, or any of the bases around the world are no good.

-So Karen and Kevin pack their things and head for the airport.
+Abandoning their neighbors, Karen and Kevin set off for safety.
 On the way, they observe frightened people of lower economic status loot stores in fear.
 “Well, that didn’t take long.”
 Kevin scoffs.
 They, after all, are good people.
 They don’t do stuff like that.

 Thus begin the heroics.
 Karen, with all her might, demands to see the military’s manager.
 She yells and wails until they bring her to the person in charge.
-At which point Karen demands that her child, her young child, is an excuse enough that all rules should bend for her.
+Without irony, Karen demands that her young child is excuse enough to bend all rules for her.
 No such luck.
 It’s the first sign that we’re supposed to emphasize with these people.
 Even if it doesn’t feel like it.

 At this point, Kevin, in all his impotent rage, promises Karen that he’ll get them to Greenland one way or the other.
 After all, they have tickets.

-Talking about the entire third act would be a spoiler, and I won’t do that if someone wants to see this mess.
-But let’s just say it involves a boomer fantasy so over-the-top, it will make any millennial laugh heartily by the end.
+Talking about the entire third act would be a spoiler.
+Suffice to say it involves a boomer fantasy so over-the-top it will make any millennial bowl over in hysterics.

-Most infuriatingly, the film minimizes the destruction of the planet as something utterly trivial in the face of Karen and Kevin’s feelings.
-Kevin has cheated on Karen, and that makes both of them sad.
-Luckily for Kevin, the end of the world is the best time to prove yourself as a real man again, allowing Karen to admit that in the end, the cheating is also her fault – because that makes sense.
+Most infuriatingly, the film minimizes the apocalypse in the face of Karen and Kevin’s feelings.
+Kevin has cheated on Karen, and that makes them sad.
+Luckily for Kevin, the end of the world is the best time to prove yourself as a real man again.
+This allows Karen to admit that in the end, the cheating is also her fault.
+Because that makes sense.